 - Running Gag: That "insert something here" is not included in the latest issue of Men's Magazine about "insert subject here".
 EVERY.
 SINGLE.
 EPISODE.

-VA: Yuko Goto
+Voiced by: Yuko Goto

-VA: Norio Wakamoto
+Voiced by: Norio Wakamoto

 - Evil Cannot Comprehend Good: Moon Will is convinced that humans care about their own life more than everything else, which comes back to bite him in the ass when Aoi confronts him.